 - Damages from your personal injury

 Some injury claims are more straightforward.
-You might be reasonably sure that you have a case.
+For example, you might be reasonably sure that you have a case.
 Other times, your options might be confusing or unclear.
 Either way, it’s good to schedule a consultation with a lawyer.

 Consider all of the ways your injury has affected your life.
 You might have personal injury damages like: